 You may wish to help people whose appearance has been compromised by illness, injury, or surgery.
 If you enjoy working with people and helping them to look and feel their best, and are seeking a satisfying career within the beauty industry, a career as a makeup artist in Kansas just could be a great option for you!

 To practice as a makeup artist in Kansas, you do not need to possess a license.
 However, getting a certificate from an accredited program and joining professional and trade organizations for makeup artists is a way of gaining credibility with the public and with your clients.

-According to statistics reported by O*Net, the average salary earned by hairstylists, hairdressers, and cosmetologists in 2013, the most recent year for which statistics are available, was $20,800 in the state of Kansas.
-While this is lower than the national average, the cost of living in the state of Kansas is also lower, making this a livable income.
+According to statistics reported by ZipRecruiter, the average salary earned by makeup artists in 2020 was $47,502 in the state of Kansas.
 If you choose to specialize in application of makeup for stage, film, and television, the average salary earned in 2013 was $47,200 across the United States.
 Virtually every town and small city in Kansas has a local television station, and the talent need to have their makeup professionally applied so that they will look their best on set.
-The field of hairdressing and cosmetology is expected to grow between 8% and 14% between 2012 and 2022, making the employment outlook for new graduates and experienced makeup artists looking to move up in the industry a good one.
+The field of hairdressing and cosmetology is expected to grow 9% between 2018 and 2028, making the employment outlook for new graduates and experienced makeup artists looking to move up in the industry a good one.